 jenny dot ren at utoronto dot ca

-I am a second year PhD student in the Department of Electrical and Computer Engineering (ECE) at the University of Toronto.
+I am a third year PhD student in the Department of Electrical and Computer Engineering (ECE) at the University of Toronto.
 My advisor is Prof. Ding Yuan.
 I received my M.A.Sc (March 2018) and B.A.Sc.
 (June 2015) with Honours from the same department.
 My research interests include failure diagnosis and performance in software systems.
 My CV is here.

 An Analysis of Performance Evolution of Linux's Core Operations.